ConduitIO/conduit/docs/connectors.md

 ## Roadmap & Feedback

-Based on what the Conduit team hears from developers, a [roadmap]() has been built to facilitate the connectors that need to be built for Conduit.
-If you have a connector that you really want to see supported or lend your vote for a particular connector, check out that roadmap and upvote the associated issue!
+If you need support for a particular data store that doesn't exist on the connector list, check out the list of requested [source connectors](https://github.com/ConduitIO/conduit/issues?q=is%3Aissue+label%3Aconnector%3Asource+) and the list of requested [destination connectors](https://github.com/ConduitIO/conduit/issues?q=is%3Aissue+label%3Aconnector%3Adestination).
+Give the issue a `+1` if you really need that connector.
+The upvote will help the team understand demand for any particular connector.
+If you find that an issue hasn't been created for your data store, please create a new issue in the Conduit repo.

 ## Connectors